cormullion/juliamonomaster/website/faq.md

 ## ‘How can I use the web fonts?’

-Find the relevant CSS file, and add a link to a WOFF2 file stored on a server.
+Find a suitable CSS file, and insert a link to a WOFF2 file stored on a server.

 Option 1 (using the [jsdelivr](https://cdn.jsdelivr.net) content delivery network):